Cannabis Grow Guide Logo

 Mid-Flowering Care (Weeks 8-9)

 During mid-flowering, plants require careful monitoring.
 This phase often demands adjustments in watering and nutrient application.
 Over-fertilization can lead to nutrient burn, adversely affecting bud development.
 Monitoring the plant’s response to nutrients and adjusting the feeding schedule is key.
 Also, ensuring adequate light exposure and air circulation during this phase is crucial for healthy bud development.
+For more tips on mid-flowering care, see Growing Weed Indoors.

-Final Stages of Flowering (Week 10 onwards):
+Final Stages of Flowering (Week 10 onwards)

 In the final stages, buds mature and trichomes develop fully.
 This period calls for a reduction in nutrient concentration, especially nitrogen, and the introduction of a flushing regime to eliminate excess nutrients, enhancing the purity and flavor of the buds.
 Monitoring trichome maturity helps determine the ideal harvest time for optimal potency and yield.
+For more detailed insights, check out How to Harvest Cannabis.

 Optimal Growing Conditions for Autoflowers